Sligo (UK Parliament constituency): Boundaries

 Under the Representation of the People (Ireland) Act 1868, its boundaries were extended to include all of the municipal borough of Sligo.
+These had been defined in the Municipal Corporations (Ireland) Act 1840 as:

+From the Northern Angle of the New Stone Quay called Ballast Bank, Eastward, in a straight Line to the Centre of the Bridge on the Road leading from Old Bridge across the Townland of Cartron to the Townland of Ballincan; thence, Eastward, in a straight Line to the Centre of the Bridge on the Road leading from Old Bridge to the Townland of Carcash; thence, South-eastward, in a straight Line to the North-eastern Angle of the Sligo Fever Hospital; thence, Southward, in a straight Line to the Point where the Boundary between the Townlands of Abbey Quarter and Cleveragh meets the Southern Bank of the River Garvoge; thence in a straight Line to the South-eastern Angle of the County Gaol Enclosure Wall; thence, South-westward, in a straight Line to the North-eastern Angle of the House called Peterville, on the Western Side of the Boyle Road; thence, North-westward, in a straight Line to the North-western Angle of the House called Rose Hill, now in the Occupation of Thomas Read, Esquire; thence, Northward, in a straight Line to the Point at which the North-western Face of Ballast Bank Quay terminates, being about Eighty Yards South-westward of the Point first described; thence along the North-western Face of such Quay to the Point first described.

 Abolition

 Numerous elections were overturned on petition by the losing candidate; after the 1868 election was overturned, a Royal Commission established under the Parliamentary Elections Act 1868 examined the matter and reported that "at the last three elections of members to serve in Parliament for the Borough of Sligo, corrupt practices have extensively prevailed."
 Parliament passed the Sligo and Cashel Disfranchisement Act 1870 which was given royal assent on 1 August 1870.
 The act disfranchised Sligo as well as Cashel, another Irish borough.
-The area of Sligo borough became part of the County Sligo constituency.
+The area of Sligo became part of the County Sligo constituency.
 In 1881 Thomas Sexton, one of two MPs for County Sligo, introduced a private member's bill to re-enfranchise the borough, which was defeated on second reading.